 Restrictions will only apply if the Minister determines a shortfall year.

 The ADGSM is designed to allow the Minister to take into account the availability of an industry-led solution which will provide more gas to the domestic market in an identified shortfall year.

-Since the ADGSM came into effect, the following activity has taken place:
+In 2018 the following activity has taken place:

 If you are having difficulty accessing documents, please contact us.